DoryAzar/FaceDetectPython/README.md

 + **Open CV**:

-    While Open CV is a great library to implement face detection and recognition, it will mainly be used in this project for capture a stream from the webcam.
+    While Open CV is a great library to implement face detection and recognition, it will mainly be used in this project for capturing a stream from the webcam.

     [Open CV Documentation](https://docs.opencv.org/master/)